payola/Payola/README.md

 <a name="compiler"></a>
 ### Package s2js.compiler

 The heart of the Scala to JavaScript process is surely the compiler.
 In fact, it's not a standalone compiler, it's a [Scala Compiler Plugin](http://www.scala-lang.org/node/140).
 So it takes advantage of the standard scala compiler, which does the 'dirty' work of lexical analysis, syntax analysis and construction of the [abstract syntax trees](http://en.wikipedia.org/wiki/Abstract_syntax_tree) (ASTs) corresponding to the code that is being compiled.
 The scala compiler consists of a sequence of phases, that can be percieved as functions taking an AST and producing an AST.
 There are some [standard phases](https://wiki.scala-lang.org/display/SIW/Overview+of+Compiler+Phases) that continually alter the AST, so Java bytecode can be finally generated.
-A scala compiler plugin is just another sequence of phase that is mixed into the sequence of standard phases on the specified places.
+A scala compiler plugin is just another sequence of phases that is mixed into the sequence of standard phases on the specified places.

 #### Class s2js.compiler.ScalaToJsPlugin